Brennan-VanderLaan/pigeongame/Readme.md

 If you have ideas for security, I'm all ears.
 I'm pretty sure with the premise of how I want to technically implement this idea - which yields having bare-metal cluster access via a game - is a recipe for getting root'd if you open this up to the internet with naive end-users copying and pasting w/e into a teminal until it 'works'

+There's an aggressive amount of generated code, bad ideas, half-baked solutions, and general shenanigans in this repo.
+Tread lightly.

 If you take anything out of this repo, if you run any scripts, if you attach something like cursor or claude, you do so at your own risk.
 It's all MIT - do what you want with it - just don't point at me when you have a bad time.
 You did this <3
 ***